Super Bowl XXXVI: Broadcasting

-The game was broadcast in the United States by Fox; the telecast was presented in a 480p enhanced-definition widescreen format marketed as "Fox Widescreen".
+The game was broadcast in the United States by Fox.
+The telecast was presented in a 480p enhanced-definition widescreen format marketed as "Fox Widescreen".
 While promoted as having higher quality than standard-definition, and being the first widescreen sports telecast on U.S. television to use a singular telecast for all viewers (rather than using a separate production exclusive to the widescreen feed), it was not true high definition, but still matched the aspect ratio of HDTV sets.

 The game was called by play-by-play announcer Pat Summerall and color commentator John Madden.
 Pam Oliver and Ron Pitts served as sideline reporters.
 This was Summerall's 26th and final Super Bowl broadcast on television or radio (and his 11th doing play by play).
-It was also the eighth and final Super Bowl telecast (and final NFL telecast of any kind) for the Summerall and Madden announcing team.
+It was also the eighth and final Super Bowl telecast, and final NFL telecast of any kind, for the Summerall and Madden announcing team.
 The two had become the NFL's most famous broadcast duo since they were paired together in 1981 on CBS.
-After this game, Summerall retired from broadcasting and Madden moved to ABC.
+After this game, Summerall retired from broadcasting and Madden moved to ABC's Monday Night Football.
 As a result, Madden was the first person to announce Super Bowls on different networks in consecutive years when he called Super Bowl XXXVII on ABC with Al Michaels.

 James Brown hosted all the events with help from his fellow Fox NFL Sunday cast members Terry Bradshaw, Howie Long, and Cris Collinsworth.
 Jillian Barberie served as the weather and entertainment reporter during the pre-game show.

-Commercials
+Advertising

 Memorable television commercials that aired during the game included Columbia Pictures' trailer for Spider-Man, Budweiser's "Picking a Card", and Super Bowl Ad Meter commercial of the year winners Bud Light "Satin Sheets."
 The best commercial of the year from Adbowl M&M's "Chocolate on our Pillow or Hotel Check In" and EA Sports' Madden NFL 2002, which aired during the game three days after Madden NFL 2002 started selling in Japan by Electronic Arts Square.